Tao-Ninja/formfunnel/README.md

-# Form Submission Bot Detectiona and Funnel Redirection
+# Form Submission Bot Detection and Funnel Redirection

 This serverless app is Open Source and runs on C#, optimized for Azure Functions.